 SBFF has partnered with over 75 K-12 South Bay schools and dozens of health care providers and organizations, all of whom share the same goal of helping youth thrive and stay on a healthy path to maturity... we're all in this together.

-A modern way to help youth by connecting parents with current information, effective parenting tools, and support
+Helping youth thrive by connecting parents with current information, effective parenting tools, and support

 SBFC offers parents and educators the following free resources, education, and opportunities to connect around the issues and challenges we face, from helping our kids navigate the new social media landscape, to reducing the likelihood that they will use drugs and alcohol:

-- The SBFC online gallery of resources offers parents and educators a centralized location for trusted information on a wide range of parenting and youth wellness topics.
+The Families Connected online gallery of resources offers parents and educators a centralized location for trusted information on a wide range of parenting and youth wellness topics.

 The project strives to be sustainably relevant and accessible to all South Bay parents by employing the following strategies: